xkrogen/power-playlists/README.md

 Unfortunately, I know nothing about programming for the web, so instead of a shiny UI, all you get is a command-line tool.
-But this also means it\'s fairly easy to get started on your own, and you don\'t run the risk of setting up a bunch of custom playlist definitions and building your music library around them \-- only to find out that one day, the application breaks and doesn\'t get fixed, or has to shut down.
+But this also means it's fairly easy to get started on your own, and you don't run the risk of setting up a bunch of custom playlist definitions and building your music library around them -- only to find out that one day, the application breaks and doesn't get fixed, or has to shut down.